 With the aptly named Express program, you load your information into your profile before you arrive, so all you have to do is sign the already-completed paperwork and go.

-Our conclusion: If you're going to be renting from Dollar anyway, it's a no-brainer to sign up for Dollar Express, since the program is free.
-Given that the program is almost identical to sister company Thrifty's Blue Chip service, which includes a satisfaction guarantee, and that Dollar and Thrifty almost always have identical rates and cars (at least where both brands are operated corporately or by a dual-branded franchise), we'd suggest sticking with Thrifty unless your travel patterns or corporate agreements favor Dollar.
+If you're going to be renting from Dollar anyway, it's a no-brainer to sign up for Dollar Express.
+But given that the program is almost identical to sister company Thrifty's Blue Chip service, which also includes a satisfaction guarantee, and that Dollar and Thrifty almost always offer identical rates and vehicles (at least where both brands are operated corporately or by a dual-branded franchise), we'd suggest sticking with Thrifty unless your travel patterns or corporate agreements favor Dollar.